Gonzalez & Waddington – Attorneys at Law

 Problems With the Modern System

-Like any justice system, the military justice system has evolved a great deal over the decades.
-Many of these changes are welcome. for example, in the modern military justice system, accusations, even those against superior officers, are taken much more seriously than they once were.
-However, a problem arose as the pendulum swung in the other direction.
-At times, the court can take an almost “guilty until proven innocent” approach to very serious charges, such as sexual assault.
 Undeniably, military sexual assault is a genuine problem, and we should charge those who commit such acts, regardless of rank.
-Unfortunately, however, false accusations are somewhat common and can harm those accused.
+Unfortunately, false accusations are somewhat common and can harm those accused.
 It is important for those accused of sexual assault to look at specifically military sexual assault lawyers.
-These cases are legally complex and require expertise to maneuver through what has become a political minefield.
+These cases are legally complex and require skill to maneuver through what has become a political minefield.
 While we can and should call for change to become more just, wanting that change won’t fix the present reality.
-If accused of a felony, especially one sexual in nature, prepare for a serious legal battle.
+If accused of a felony, especially one sexual, prepare for a serious legal battle.

 Seeking Army Criminal Defense Lawyers?